EstimatedEst. Read Time: 8 minutes

 Play Button

-The more pulses you try to get in the five seconds, the more work your body is going to have to do to prevent your body from falling to the ground.
-Pulse for 5 seconds and then rest in a contracted position and begin again.
+WHAT MAKES IT EFFECTIVE: The more pulses you try to get in the five seconds, the more work your body is going to have to do to prevent your body from falling to the ground.
+This is also a great body stability exercise.

 If you want to know how to work out your lower back, incorporating the glutes to work in concert with it is the key.
 How often should you train your lower back?
-You can do exercises like these as part of your regular back workouts and incorporate them on non-back days as well, because we want to attend to the weaknesses that have built up over a long period of time.
+You can do 2-3 sets of exercises like these as part of your regular back workouts and incorporate them on non-back days as well, because we want to attend to the weaknesses that have built up over a long period of time.

 athleanx